jasl/logica_rb/README.md

 - Use a read-only DB role and restrict accessible schemas/tables.
 - Set timeouts / statement limits (e.g., PostgreSQL `statement_timeout`).
 - Do not splice request params directly into Logica source or `flags` without validation.
+- PostgreSQL: avoid granting roles like `pg_read_server_files` / `pg_execute_server_program` and avoid superuser for apps serving untrusted queries.
+- SQLite: do not enable extension loading, and consider SQLite defensive mode when validating untrusted SQL (if available in your SQLite build).

 Plan docs:
 - `docs/PLAN_SCHEMA.md`